Hosting and bandwidth provided by MacAce.net.

 How do you upgrade the processors in the "Original/Early 2008" Mac Pro models?
 How are the processors mounted?

-Officially, Apple provides no public information regarding whether or not it is possible to upgrade or replace the processors in the Mac Pro models.
+Officially, Apple provides no public information regarding whether or not it is possible to upgrade or replace the processors in any Mac Pro models.

-However, the processors in the original Mac Pro are mounted on 771-pin LGA Sockets and the not for public distribution Apple Service Manual confirms that the processors can be replaced.
+The processors in the original and "Early 2008" Mac Pro models are mounted on 771-pin LGA Sockets and the internal Apple Service Manual confirms that the processors can be replaced.

-Regardless, Apple roughly provides the following instructions for authorized service personnel to replace the processors:
+Apple roughly provides the following instructions intended for authorized service personnel to replace the processors:

 1. Backup all data on the Mac Pro and verify that the backup is successful.